bmlt-enabled/nacc/readme.txt

 == Changelog ==

+Version 3.1.2- November 4, 2019
+	Fixed a bug in the image directory URI.

 Version 3.1.1- November 4, 2019
-	There was a bug in the Italian translation that was fixed..
+	There was a bug in the Italian translation that was fixed.

 Version 3.1.0- November 4, 2019
 	Added Italian Localization.